 Now, after analyzing posts from both Mai and the Twitter user who reacted to Mai’s tweet, there are several glaring points to be discussed about their comments.

 What if we defined a great place for R&B by the number of nominations and awards?
-Well, a wide array of R&B/soul artists have been nominated for Best New Artist at the Grammys over the last decade, but none have managed to walk away with the gold.
+Well, over the last decade, a wide array of R&B/soul artists have been nominated for Best New Artist at the Grammys, but none have managed to walk away with the gold.
 If we exclude Sam Smith, who won the trophy at the 2015 ceremony, there has not been a true R&B/soul winner since John Legend in 2006.

 In short, there is no clear way to define a great place for R&B — not now or in previous years.
 Even though Mai and artists like H.E.R. and Khalid have managed to break down barriers for other novice artists, how many R&B consumers can say they would have given emerging artists a second spin if they weren’t associated with these top sellers?

-Speaking on the harsh response from Twitter user, there is some accuracy to her comeback to Mai.
-However, the shortcoming of creating authentic R&B doesn’t fall solely in the lap of the artist.
+Speaking on the harsh response from the Twitter user, there is some accuracy to her comeback to Mai.
+However, the shortcoming of creating authentic R&B doesn’t fall solely in the artist’s lap.
 Label executives, radio programmers and editors of many publications are partial enablers of mediocrity in the R&B realm.
-But this template of curating subpar content that relies on nostalgia, samples and generic production alone wouldn’t be so prevalent if consumers considered the fact they possess a great deal of power when it comes to artists and their creative team producing content for the masses.
+But this template of curating subpar content that relies on nostalgia, samples and generic production alone wouldn’t be so prevalent if consumers considered that they possess a great deal of power when it comes to artists and their creative team producing content for the masses.

 Newcomers like Lucky Daye, Victory Boyd, Leon Bridges, and Chloe x Halle each have an ear for the established R&B stylings laid by their ancestors.
 Yet, they also grasp the concept of merging their own original flare to compliment their recordings.
 But as consumers, we have overlooked the prodigy behind their work because we’re stuck in a music time warp.